afraenkel/DSC180B-DS-Capstone/course-information/syllabus.md

 proportions given in the course components table.
 Letter grades will be assigned using the standard university cutoffs.

+### Pass/Not Pass Policy <a name="pnp"></a>

+The DSC program is offering students the option for students to take 180B on a P/NP basis, with a P counting toward graduation requirements.
+This policy is meant to give students the option to reduce stress in their life during this continuing crisis, without penalizing their plan for graduation.

+You have the option to change from a letter grade to P/NP (or vice-versa) through the end of week 10, so this is *not* a choice you have to make early in the quarter.

 ### Grading: Group vs. Individual Work <a name="groupgrade"></a>

 Written assignments are in part graded against the rubric that each